VahidR/test-builder/README.md

 test-builder
 ============
-A Loading Test builder based on the "Load Impact" Python SDK
+Converting JMeter to Load Impact: A Loading Test builder based on the Load Impact Python SDK

 Introduction